OpenClassrooms/FrontDesk/README.md

 ## Services
 ##### Services Instanciation
-The library provide a service for person and pack
+The library provide a service for person, plan, pack and visit
 ```php
 use OpenClassrooms\FrontDesk\Services\Impl\PersonServiceImpl;
 use OpenClassrooms\FrontDesk\Services\Impl\PackServiceImpl;